- Andrew McCormack is an American businessman and founding partner at Valar Ventures, an NYC-based venture capital firm.

 Valar’s other two founders are Reuben Kobulik and James Fitzgerald.
 Kobulik manages the business operations.

 Andrew McCormack joined the Bank of International Settlements — or BIS — in April 2020.
 He served BIS as the Centre Head of the Singapore Innovation Hub.
 McCormack’s role there is to “foster international collaboration.”

 The so-called PayPal Mafia is one of the most well-known collections of business leaders in American business history.
 These men included some of the most well-known and successful American businessmen in modern history.
-Names who are part of the PayPal Mafia include Peter Thiel, Elon Musk, Max Levchin, David O. Sacks, Roelof Botha, and many, many more.
-The collective net worth of this group totals well into the billions and they have founded some of the most well-known and wealthiest businesses in the entire country.
+Names who are part of the PayPal Mafia include Peter Thiel, Elon Musk, Max Levchin, David O. Sacks, Roelof Botha, and many more.
+The collective net worth of this group totals well into the billions, and they created some of the most well-known and wealthiest businesses in the entire country.

 There is no question that Andrew McCormack’s membership as part of this elite group helped his career immeasurably, giving him access to funding and mentorships that most business leaders could only dream about.
 McCormack’s business success would certainly buttress the idea that his membership as part of the PayPal Mafia was a significant boost to his career.

-McCormack is also a member of another elite group of American businessmen – the so-called “Peterverse.”
-This is a group of men who have connected to Peter Thiel and largely hitched their financial star to him.
+McCormack is also a member of another elite group of American businessmen — the so-called “Peterverse.”
+This is a group of men who are connected to Peter Thiel and largely hitched their financial star to him.
 McCormack’s repeated interaction with Thiel has kept him in the businessman’s orbit.
-The term “Peterverse” was first coined by McCormack himself.
+McCormack himself first coined the term “Peterverse”.

-Andrew McCormack’s exact worth is not currently known, but it is believed to be at least $11 million.
-This comes from a variety of stock offerings, the sale of previous businesses, and income from his multiple business ventures.
+Andrew McCormack’s exact worth is unknown, but it is believed to be at least $11 million.
+This comes from various stock offerings, the sale of previous businesses, and income from his multiple business ventures.